Nature Loo USA

 Take proper health and safety precautions

-Even though the composting process kills off most harmful pathogens, it’s always a good idea to wear gloves and practise good hygiene when handling composting toilet waste.
+Even though the composting process kills off most harmful pathogens, it’s always important to wear gloves and practice good hygiene when handling composting toilet waste.

 Thoroughly wash your hands with soap and water after handling to help prevent the spread of potential pathogens.

-By following these guidelines for usage, maintenance, and disposal of your composting toilet waste, you can ensure the safe and effective handling of composting toilet waste in your home.
+By following these guidelines for usage, maintenance, and disposal of the compost produced by your toilet, you can ensure the safe and effective handling of composting toilet waste in your home.
 By doing this, you can contribute to a greener future while embracing responsible waste management practices in your home and community.